Top Menu

 Ryobi Devour Debris Sweeper |

-Here is a broader picture of that left corner area of the garage.
+Here is a broader view of the left-hand corner of the garage.

 Husky storage chest - drill charging station and pegboard

-I also have some pressure-treated lumber but don't have storage space for it.
+I also have some pressure-treated lumber, but I don't have storage space for it.

 In the right corner, I have that white cabinet full of tools—nailers, routers, heat guns, etc.